 Fearful cats that can’t run away may use aggression to protect themselves from perceived danger.
 A panic attack shuts down the brain so that the cat literally can’t think and instinctive fight-or-flight takes over.
 Use these tips to transform shivers to purrs.

-I am delighted to learn that not only this blog (WOW!) but also my weekly P’ETiQuette newspaper column and my latest Quick Tips guide have all been nominated for Cat Writers’ Association awards!
+I am delighted to learn that my two latest books CAT LIFE and DOES MY CAT HATE ME? my latest Quick Tips guide have all been nominated for Cat Writers’ Association awards!
 Mee-wow.
 I’ll find out next month if any of these nominations merited a Muse Medallion award.
 This is one of those contests where being nominated IS being a winner…so I’m already celebrating.

 My other news–I have completed the Fear Free Certification course and am proud to say I am a certified member of this important initiative.
 I discuss more about the program in the Quick Tips booklet above, but you can also learn more about the program at this link.